opentensor/developer-docs/docs/subnets/commit-reveal.md

 If you are a subnet owner, set the below hyperparameters to use the commit reveal feature:

 1. `commit_reveal_weights_enabled` (boolean): Set this to `True` to activate the commit reveal feature for the subnet.
 Default value is `False`.
-2. `commit_reveal_periods` (int): Set this to an integer number.
+2. `commit_reveal_weights_interval` (int): Set this to an integer number.
 This is the number of subnet tempos to elapse before revealing the weights by submitting them again to the blockchain, but now openly for everyone to see.
 Default value is `1`.

 That's all you have to do.
 The commit reveal feature will now start to work behind the scenes.

-All reveals will occur immediately at the beginning of the tempo after the `commit_reveal_periods`.
-For example, if `commit_reveal_periods` value is set to `3`, then the reveal will occur at the beginning of the fourth tempo from the current tempo.
+All reveals will occur immediately at the beginning of the tempo after the `commit_reveal_weights_interval`.
+For example, if `commit_reveal_weights_interval` value is set to `3`, then the reveal will occur at the beginning of the fourth tempo from the current tempo.
 The current tempo is counted as the first tempo.
 See the below diagram for this example:

 <center>
 <ThemedImage
 alt="'1-Commit Reveal'"
 sources={{
-    light: useBaseUrl('/img/docs/1-commit-reveal.png'),
+    light: useBaseUrl('/img/docs/1-commit-reveal.svg'),
-    dark: useBaseUrl('/img/docs/1-commit-reveal.png'),
+    dark: useBaseUrl('/img/docs/dark-1-commit-reveal.svg'),
 }}
 style={{width: 750}}
 />